UPDATED JUL 14, 2020

 There are plenty of paved paths to get your sweat on, but sometimes you need to head to the hills for some fresh air and incredible vistas.
 Iron Mountain offers that and more.
 Grab your pup or favorite running buddy for a trail that has a healthy dose of inclines (it’s a mountain).
 You can stick to the main path (like everyone else) or explore some of the lesser-trafficked offshoots (do this) that lead to a variety of peaks.

-If you’re looking to get in a quick workout with a side of breathtaking ocean views, this nearly two mile out-and-back is your spot.
+If you’re looking to get in a quick workout with a side of breathtaking ocean views, this over two mile out-and-back is your spot.
 The trail to the cliffs is unmarked but easy enough to navigate at just over two miles.
 Do yourself a favor and plan your run for when the sun is just starting to set, it’s called Sunset Cliffs for a reason.
 Want to take on a little extra mileage?
 Continue on along Ocean Beach, it’ll add about one more mile to your trip.